Brandon Lyon: Detroit Tigers

 On January 24, 2009, the Detroit Tigers signed Lyon to a one-year contract.
 Lyon's Tiger season started off horrendously: Lyon compiled an ERA of 4.91 in April and a whopping 8.10 in May.
 From June on, Lyon redeemed himself somewhat by compiling a 1.56 ERA in 572/3 innings.
 Lyon was used as a set-up man for Tigers closer Fernando Rodney.
-On November 10, 2009 Lyon filed for free agency.
+On November 10, 2009, Lyon filed for free agency.

 Houston Astros

-On December 12, 2009 Lyon signed with the Houston Astros to a 3-year deal, worth $15 million.
+On December 12, 2009, Lyon signed with the Houston Astros to a 3-year deal, worth $15 million.

-Return to the Toronto Blue Jays
+Toronto Blue Jays (second stint)

-Lyon was traded to the Blue Jays on July 20, 2012, along with J. A. Happ, and David Carpenter, for Francisco Cordero, Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove, Carlos Pérez, and a player to be named later (Kevin Comer).
+On July 20, 2012, Lyon was traded to the Blue Jays, along with J. A. Happ, and David Carpenter, for Francisco Cordero, Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove, Carlos Pérez, and a player to be named later (Kevin Comer).
+He became a free agent following the season.

 New York Mets

 On February 7, 2013, it was announced that the New York Mets and Lyon had reached an agreement on a one-year contract, which became official on February 8.

-Lyon was designated for assignment on July 4, 2013.
+Lyon was designated for assignment on July 5, 2013.
 On July 9, Lyon was released.

-Return to the Boston Red Sox
+Boston Red Sox (second stint)

-On July 19, 2013, The Boston Red Sox and Lyon had reached an agreement to a minor league contract.
-He was granted his release when informed he would not make the big league club.
+On July 19, 2013, Lyon signed a minor league contract with the Boston Red Sox.
+He was released on August 1.